is an Australian

 for tropes associated with the genre.

-For the corresponding genre aimed specifically at a gay male readership, see Bara Genre
+For the corresponding genre aimed specifically at a gay male readership (not female readership), see Bara Genre

 .
 For the Distaff Counterpart